dennisXZX/web-developer-notes/Coding.md

 let newArr = [];

-// loop through obj and create a new object for each key/value pair and push it to a new array for (let key in obj) {
+// loop through obj and create a new object for each key/value pair and push it to newArr for (let key in obj) {
 	let newObj = {};
 	newObj[key] = obj[key];